stcats/electron-test/README.md

     - Must have internal folders that are accessible from main app (.exe or .app)
     - Must support autoupdate

+    - Need to make sure you can't open more than one instance at the same time

 ## Libraries

 ### Executable